peterchinman/personal-website/public/assets/articles/selection-and-range-interfaces.md

 I was making a [Silent Letter Detector](https://peterchinman.com/blog/lighght) that had a text field where users could write text that would be checked, live, for silent letters, which would be marked with `<span>`s.
 Similar to a spell-checker squiggly-underlining mispelled words.

-You can’t use `<textarea>` in this case because `<textarea>` can’t contain spans.
+You can't use `<textarea>` in this case because `<textarea>` can't contain spans.
 Instead I used the `contenteditable='true'` attribute, which was new to me.

-The first problem I ran into is that, because I’m reading the text from my `textfield`, processing it, and then replacing the `textfield` with the marked-up text, I need to handle the text caret placement myself, or else it gets reset to the beginning of the `textfield`.
+The first problem I ran into is that, because I'm reading the text from my `textfield`, processing it, and then replacing the `textfield` with the marked-up text, I need to handle the text caret placement myself, or else it gets reset to the beginning of the `textfield`.
 This is done using the `Selection` and `Range` interfaces.
 You need to 1) get the caret position from the `textfield`, process the text, and then 2) set the caret position to put it back where it should be.

 # Get the Caret Position